top of page

 • Working quickly and methodically, open the filter bag and pour the spawn and calcium on top of the substrate.

-• Apply the twist tie tightly at the top of the bag allowing some air space inside the bag to help make the mixing process easier.
+• Apply the twist tie tightly at the top of the bag (be sure it is placed above the the filter patch) allowing good air space inside the bag to help make the mixing process easier.

 • Thoroughly mix all of the ingredients together.
 Take your time as evenly distributed spawn will result in faster growth, less risk of contamination and larger volumes of mushrooms.